 Category marketing is old hat.
-When marketing a category, a line of related products is introduced to customers to help them locate the best choice among them.
+When marketing a category, a line of related products are introduced to customers to help them locate the best choice among them.
 Think of the toothpaste aisle in the grocery store.
 Find the aisle?
 Find the toothpaste.
-Seeing the entire category helps us make our toothpaste choice.
+Seeing the entire category helps me make my toothpaste choice.

-Today's plug-ins play an important role for every auto manufacturer, related to the category story: each is telling stories about their overarching and sub-brands.
-By placing plugs-ins within their product line alongside their other vehicle offerings, they set a series of important markers for consumers, demonstrating innovation, technological excellence, and commitment to sustainability.
-Customers may or may not choose the plug-in, but grouping that car within the broader brand story helps deepen the customer relationship.
-And for good reason: plug-ins are among their very best cars.
+Today’s plug ins play an important role for every auto manufacturer related to the category story stories about their line of cars – each is telling about their overarching and sub brands.
+By placing plugs ins within their product line alongside their other vehicle offerings, they set a series of important markers for consumers – they demonstrate innovation, technological excellence, and commitment to sustainability.
+Customers may or may not choose the plug in, but having that car as part of the broader brand story helps deepen the customer relationship.
+And for good reason the plug ins are among their very best cars.

-A number of automakers have reported on the success of this strategy in garnering conquest sales; plug-ins bring new converts into showrooms.
-We also understand that for every plug-in sold, that vehicle is probably selling many times more traditional cars simply because they are so effective as part of a category outreach strategy.
-The strong evangelism of plug-in drivers helps on this count.
-What better introduction to a showroom than through a satisfied customer?
+A number of automakers have reported on the success of this strategy in garnering conquest sales; plug ins bring new converts into showrooms.
+We also understand that for every plug in sold, each vehicle is probably selling many times more traditional cars simply because they are so effective as part of a category outreach strategy.
+The strong evangelism of plug in drivers helps on this count – what better introduction to a showroom than via a satisfied (albeit plug in) customer?

-But plug-ins are not simply a category related to a particular manufacturer's overall brand strategy.
-Plug-ins are a category by themselves.
+But plug ins are not simply a category related to a particular manufacturer’s overall brand strategy.
+Plug ins are a category by themselves.
 Yet plug-ins as their own category is a concept that is only just starting to exist.
-Typically, vehicle data is compiled at the "light duty vehicle" level, and then by body style (SUV, sedan, etc.).
-Some organizations have taken the step of breaking out energy source (The US DOE, NADA).
-But much of the high-level information used by auto executives for planning may not break out plug-ins; and when something is not documented for corporate planning, it doesn't exist.
-Finally, few executives likely understand that customers may be walking into showrooms looking for cars powered by electricity; they may lump the PEV segment into the "high-mileage" car-buyer segment and may incorrectly conclude that these buyers will be attracted to a traditional hybrid (with no plug).
+Typically, vehicle data is compiled at the “light duty vehicle” level, and then by body style (SUV, sedan, etc.).
+Some organizations have taken the step to break out energy source (The US DOE, NADA).
+But much of the high-level information used by auto executives for planning may not break out plug-ins; and when something is not documented for corporate planning, it doesn’t exist.
+Finally, few executives likely understand that customers may be walking into showrooms looking for cars powered by electricity; they may lump the PEV segment into the “high-mileage” car buyer segment and may incorrectly conclude that these buyers will be attracted to a traditional hybrid.

-We'll have data on Plug In @ Work later this year (thanks to our partnership in the Bay Area's Experience Electric Campaign), but at least some on National Drive Electric Week's impact on sales paints a compelling picture.
-Plug In America president Kelly has plotted the monthly sales pace for plug-ins each year since they were introduced.
-The story contains some familiar features for the auto industry.
-Sales peak in the fall and dip precipitously after the beginning of the year.
+We’ll have data on Plug In @ Work later this year (thanks to our partnership in the Bay Area’s Experience Electric Campaign), but at least some on National Drive Electric Week’s impact on sales paints a compelling picture.
+Richard Kelly has plotted the monthly sales pace for plug ins each year since they were introduced.
+The story contains some familiar features for the auto industry – sales peak in the fall and dip precipitously after the beginning of the year.

-Yet when the line from National Drive Electric Week each year is drawn - beginning with 29 cities in 2011 and heading north of 110 cities this year - the potential category impact of the event begins to become clear.
-After the seasonal January dip, Drive Electric Week essentially serves as a new floor for plug-in sales for the remainder of the year, at least until the next Drive Electric Week, at which point a new floor is drawn.
+Yet when the line from National Drive Electric Week each year is drawn – beginning with 29 cities in 2011 and heading north of 120 cities this year – the potential category impact of the event begins to become clear.
+After the seasonal January dip, NDEW essentially serves as a new floor for plug in sales for the remainder of the year.
+At least until the next NDEW, at which point a new floor is drawn.

 Reports from the field corroborate the impact.
 The organization managing plug-in vehicle rebates for the state of California reported that September 2013, just after that year’s Drive Electric Week, was a record month for PEV sales, as measured by the Center for Sustainable Energy’s (CSE) rebate applications.
 “The weekend of [National Drive Electric Week] set a new record for rebate applications,” said Colin Santulli, CSE program manager, “Most buyers submit the rebate app within a day or two of purchase.
 Dealers reported a rush of sales leads after event.”

 The impact is even more interesting when compared to the monthly October sales data for all vehicles.
-While October PEV sales have jumped 13, 21, and 24 percent each year that we've held National Drive Electric Week, total October auto sales have actually dropped twice during the same period.
+While October PEV sales have jumped 12%, 23%, and 19% each year that we’ve held NDEW, total October auto sales have actually dropped twice during the same period.
 PEV sales are decoupled from general auto sales trends during the period and are strongly positive versus either unchanged or negative for light duty vehicle sales as a whole.